-On July 27, 2010, the Company entered into an agreement with Sheerr Memory to consign a formula based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
-The agreement has a two-year term and the Company is obligated to pay monthly a fee equal to 0.833% of the average daily balance of the purchase cost of the consigned products held by Sheerr Memory under the agreement.
+On July 27, 2010, the Company entered into an agreement with Sheerr Memory to consign a formula-based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
+The agreement was amended on December 5, 2011.
+The amendment changed the term of the agreement from twenty four months to twenty nine months.
+The Company is obligated to pay monthly a fee equal to 0.833% of the average daily balance of the purchase cost of the consigned products held by Sheerr Memory under the agreement.
 The Company is obligated to purchase any consigned products acquired by Sheerr Memory under the agreement within ninety days of the acquisition date of the product.
 The Company and Sheerr Memory must jointly agree to the products to be held in consignment under the agreement.
-As of July 31, 2011, the Company has received financing totaling \$1,500,000 under the agreement which is recorded as a liability in the accompanying consolidated balance sheets.
-Interest paid to Sheerr Memory in the fiscal first quarter ended July 31, 2011 was \$35,389.
-Interest payable to Sheerr Memory at July 31, 2011 was \$12,495.
+As of October 31, 2011, the Company has received financing totaling \$1,500,000 under the agreement which is recorded as a liability in the accompanying consolidated balance sheets.
+Interest paid to Sheerr Memory in the three and six months ended October 31, 2011 was \$37,485 and \$74,827, respectively.
+Interest payable to Sheerr Memory at October 31, 2011 was \$12,495.